 • You’ll surely want to capture the beauty of what you see while snorkeling in Bohol.
 We always carry a GoPro.
 If you have one of the newer ones, remember they’re only waterproof down to a certain depth.
 For snorkeling it’s fine, but you’ll need a dive housing if you’re going to scuba dive.

 • Go with as little as possible.
-Many of you ask us what we do with our valuables when we go snorkeling.
+Many people ask us what we do with our valuables when we go snorkeling.
 Well, it depends.
-If it’s a little‑known place or if the reef is very close to shore, we usually leave our wallet there and little else.
+If it’s a little-known place or if the reef is very close to shore, we usually leave our wallet on the beach and not much else.
 Otherwise, we take turns.
-The Philippines is a very safe country, but you never know.
+The Philippines is generally a safe country, but you never know.

 And please, don’t go to Oslob or Lila.
 From Alona Beach itself and many agencies in Bohol you’ll see outings advertised to swim with whale sharks at these two sites.
 The first is in Cebu and the second is Bohol.
 In both, the same barbarity is committed: the sharks are fed artificially and thousands of people gather around them, causing harm.
 You can read much more in Where to swim with whale sharks in the Philippines.